vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

   captures, invocation order, and effect composition are unchanged.
 No tests added.
 - Validation: warning-free macOS Debug build; all 22 CTest targets pass (10.85 s).

+### Emit VM loop markers through the ordinary performance emitter

+- Removed `addLoopMarker` and its manual event-header construction.
+Local, synchronized, and playlist loop markers now use `outputAt(...).marker(...)`, sharing the same source attribution, playback placement, and sequence-order assignment as other VM output.
+Source commands and marker timing are unchanged.
+- Removed one helper and 15 production lines.
+No test changes.
+- Validation: warning-free macOS Debug build; all 22 CTest targets pass (10.84 s).
+- Also evaluated replacing note/automation counters with event order or vector positions.
+Retained the counters: event order is wider than the IDs, and section transitions trim storage before further emission.
+Avoid widening the model or introducing identity reuse merely to remove two counters.

 ## Further investigation

 - Keep test growth proportional to behavioral risk.
 Prefer existing coverage